learningequality/ricecooker/docs/exercises.md

 ```

-To add a question to your exercise, you must first create a question model from
+To add a question to an exercise node, you must first create a question model from
 `ricecooker.classes.questions`.
 Your sushi chef is responsible for determining
 which question type to create.
 Here are the available question types:
   - __SingleSelectQuestion__: questions that only have one right answer (e.g. radio button questions)